MORE-Platform/more-app-multiplatform/README.md

 * Fix any failed checks `([x])`.
 You can find problem descriptions and potential solutions after the `*` symbol.
 * Check the warnings `([!])` and successful messages `([v])`.
 They may contain useful notes and tips, as well.

 _You may ignore KDoctor's warnings regarding the CocoaPods installation.
-In this project, we don't use this distribution option._
+In this project, we use Swift Package Manager and not CocoaPods._